Kornellen/projectsInitializer/README.md

     ?
 Is your app use virual environment for packages?
 (Y/n)
 ```

 In JavaScript or TypeScript you will be asked about application type.
-If choosen `Plain` you can select beteewn `Console App` with Node.js and `Plain JS` with HTML and CSS - This Option is only aviable for JavaScript.
+If chosen `Plain` you can select beteewn `Console App` with Node.js and `Plain JS` with HTML and CSS - This Option is only aviable for JavaScript.

 ```bash
     ✔ Choose Language for Project JavaScript